 Like the other moderate resorts at Walt Disney World (see our Port Orleans review here), the rooms at Coronado Springs are comfortable and fairly standard.
 Rooms include comfortable queen-sized beds, a coffee maker, a refrigerator, safe, flat-screen television, desk, and premium toiletries.
 The hotels are motel style, and room doors lead directly outside.
 Therefore, there are no balconies or patios.
 Rooms offer complimentary WiFi, and I found it to be reliable.

 Room types include standard rooms, preferred rooms, water view rooms, and suites.
 Rooms with two queen beds or one king bed are offered.
+I generally don’t care as much about my room view when staying in this type of room.
+In most cases, you probably won’t spend too much time in the actual room during your Disney vacation.
+Location is generally more important.

 Restaurants at Disney’s Coronado Springs Resort